UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-“Soft predictions” are when instead of predicting a specific class the model returns a probability for each class.
+“Soft predictions” are when instead of predicting a specific class, the model returns a probability for each class.

 We use `predict_proba` instead of `predict` for this.